-Improper footwear could be the cause of your numbness.
+Improper footwear could be the cause of your feet and toes going numb when walking.
 Ensure the shoes you're wearing are made for your activity.
 Not wearing the right shoes for the activity could lead to undue stress anywhere along the foot, compressing a nerve and resulting in numbness.

 Ill-fitting shoes can lead to numbness as well.
 Note not only the arch support of your footwear, but also the toe box.
 If the box is too tight, it could compress a nerve and lead to numbness or tingling.

-The numbness may have something to do with an unknown condition, such as Morton's neuroma or metatarsalgia.
+The numbness may have something to do with an undiagnosed condition, such as Morton's neuroma or metatarsalgia.
 Morton's neuroma is marked by a thickening of tissue around a nerve within the foot, usually one leading to your toes.
-It can develop as a result of pressure or irritation.
-Metatarsalgia, on the other hand, often develops as a result of foot mechanics that place undue pressure on one of the five metatarsal bones that run from the arch of your foot to your toe joints, notes MayoClinic.com.

 Mayo Clinic says the condition may make you feel as you're standing on a pebble, which can lead to numbness or tingling